Properties

 RMB in drawing and select ‘Drawing properties’

-The illustration below shows the icon, located partway down the right side of the drawing window, outlined in blue:
+The illustration below shows the icon, located partway down the right side of the drawing window, outlined in red:

 The Properties panel has multiple tabs, each explained separately below.